tongzhou80/LLParser/README.md

 Below is an incomplete list of advantages LLParser could have over LLVM's library:

 - Construct data structures directly from strings.
-- No need to compile LLVM from source and study its enormous core libraries, which are not necessarily consistent across versions.
+- No need to compile LLVM from source and study its enormous APIs, which are not necessarily consistent between versions.
 - LLParser is much more light-weight, manageable and highly flexible.
 - Especially good for simple transformations such as inserting an instruction, adding an argument, etc.
 - No complex data structures, mostly raw STL, which is easy to handle.